dvmarcilio/fb-groups/README.md

 * There are no nested comments (replies as Facebooks call it).
 * Comments don't have likes associated with them.
   *   Back in the day it was not a trivial task to retrieve it.
+* The photos weren't imported.
+So no TAGS for now.